 The castaway told them the island was a perfect paradise and nobody needed to work for a living because everything they needed grew wild.
 Life here, he thought, was better than in India.
-The carpenters asked if there was anything to worry about and the castaway told them there was only one danger: The demons who haunted the island hated seeing excrement, so after relieving themselves everybody must always bury their waste.
+The carpenters asked if there was anything to worry about, and the castaway told them there was only one danger: the demons who haunted the island hated seeing excrement, so after relieving themselves, everybody must always bury their waste.

 The demons were furious and decided to flood their island on the next full moon and kill all the humans living there.
 One compassionate demon did not want to see anybody die, so that evening he arose in the north sky in a blaze of light and warned the carpenters they must flee the island in the next two weeks.
-Rejecting his comrade’s righteousness and wanting to ensure the humans all died, another demon appeared in the south sky telling the carpenters the god who had just spoken to them moments earlier was a liar and was trying to trick them into leaving.
+Rejecting his comrade’s righteousness and wanting the humans dead, another demon appeared in the south sky telling the carpenters that the god who had just spoken to them moments earlier was a liar and was trying to trick them into leaving.
 They had nothing to worry about, he assured them.

 The carpenters had two leaders among them.
 Five hundred families followed the Bodhisatta, who was wise and good, while the other families stood behind a foolish and greedy man.
 After the second demon departed, the foolish leader stood up and declared there was nothing to fear and they should believe the demon from the south.
-Their home was a paradise and they would not find a better one.
-The Bodhisatta, on the other hand, said they should not take any chances and build a ship to be prepared, just in case the flood did come.
-His followers agreed and began construction while the other five hundred families only mocked them.
+Their home was a paradise, and they would not find a better one.
+The Bodhisatta, on the other hand, said they should not take any chances and should build a ship to be prepared, just in case the flood did come.
+His followers agreed and began construction, while the other five hundred families mocked them.

 On the day of the full moon, the Bodhisatta’s followers stood in their ship with all their belongings packed aboard.
-As the moon rose in the sky, the water rose over the island, so the Bodhisatta set sail.
+As the moon rose in the sky, the water rose over the island; so the Bodhisatta set sail.
 Even as the water reached knee-deep, the followers of the fool remained convinced that the waves would not get any higher, but they did.
-Eventually the flood rolled over the island seven palm trees deep and every remaining person died.
+Eventually the flood rolled over the island seven palm trees deep, and every remaining person died.

 In the Lifetime of the Buddha

-One day the Buddha heard some disciples discussing how Devadatta and the five hundred families had been doomed.
+One day the Buddha heard some of his disciples discussing how Devadatta and the five hundred families had been doomed.
 He told them this story so they knew that Devadatta’s greed for pleasures of the present and disregard for the future had also led him and his followers to ruin in the past.

-The compassionate and cruel demons were earlier births respectively of Sariputta and Kokalika, a disciple of the Buddha who became one of Devadatta’s most devoted followers.
+The compassionate and cruel demons were earlier births, respectively, of Sariputta and Kokalika, a disciple of the Buddha who became one of Devadatta’s most devoted followers.